Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: Motion of a Test Particle in the External Field Solution. Comparison with Solar System Predictions of General Relativity.

 \phantom{D}

-\section{Motion of a Test Particle and Comparison with Predictions of General Relativity.}
+\section{Motion of a Test Particle in the External Field Solution.
+Comparison with Solar System Predictions of General Relativity.}

 We now investigate the motion of a test particle in the external field solution.
+We will develop general formulas and primarily apply them to the metrics (53) and (61).
+These metrics seem to be the ones that a suitable for solar system applications (dark matter is not a significant portion of the total mass).
+We assume that $\alpha$, the fraction of total mass $M$ due to the halo, is small so that if the correct model is the multipart linear model of (63), then almost all of the motion that we are analyzing is beyond $r=\frac{R_0}{1-\alpha}$ where (53) applies.

+We emphasize that the results of this section, while consistent with the results of this paper, are tentative and likely a rough estimate to a rigorous application of our theory.
+Arguments are given that show that our theory could be the correct theory even though at first inspection it would appear otherwise.
+The most important issue affecting the application of our theory to test particles is the fact that motion takes place within a stressed medium with a nonzero stress-energy tensor.

-An efficient procedure for doing this is one that extremalizes an appropriate Lagrangian.
-We follow de Felice and Clarke [14] with a Lagrangian for a particle in a field with non-zero stress energy tensor.
+An efficient procedure for finding equations of motion is one that extremalizes an appropriate Lagrangian.
+We follow de Felice and Clarke [14] with a Lagrangian for a particle in a field with nonzero stress energy tensor.
 Specifically, we use the Lagrangian (10) with the source term given by

 where $\delta_\epsilon^4$ approximates the Dirac delta function with a space-like volume of $\epsilon$ which yields the usual Dirac delta function in the limit as $\epsilon\to 0$.
 The path of the particle is given by $\gamma(s)$ and its velocity is $u^\mu=\frac{dx^\mu}{d\tau}$.
 For convenience, we will use the "dot" notation for the components of $u^\alpha$, i.e. $u^\alpha = \langle \dot{t},\dot{r},\dot{\theta},\dot{\phi}\rangle$.
 Let $\mu$ denote the mass of the particle.
 As noted in de Felice and Clarke ([14] page 222), the condition $T^{\beta \alpha}_{\; \;\;\; ; \beta }=0$ leads to